 Holistic Medicine is dedicated to caring for the human being as a‘whole: body-mind-spirit.It enables care of all the ailments of an individual concurrently.
 Its philosophy can be explained in three parts:

-Every physician should be sensitive to the needs of each human being as a ‘whole’, and not its parts as practised in modern medicine, in consonance withCharaka Samhitadescriptionof the human: “Life is the combination of the body, the senses, the mind and the atma: they cannot be separated from each other, and from this integration ensues ‘ayush‘.”
+Every physician should be sensitive to the needs of each human being as a ‘whole’, and not its parts as practiced in modern medicine, in consonance withCharaka Samhita's description of the human: “Life is the combination of the body, the senses, the mind, and the atma: they cannot be separated from each other, and from this integration ensues ‘ayush‘.”

 No one system of medicine is perfect as each system of medicine has its strengths and inherent weaknesses.
 Holistic Medicine = Modern Medicine + Traditional Medicine

 According to WHO, there should be an integration of all the systems of health and medicine because each system has its strength.
-For example: Allopathy is extremely efficient in emergency medicine; for surgery and in case of trauma.
-In modern diagnostics it’s very valuable as it saves life but it never really cures any disease.
+For example, Allopathy is extremely efficient in emergency medicine; for surgery, and in case of trauma.
+In modern diagnostics, it’s very valuable as it saves lives but it never really cures any disease.

-This model of healthcare should be able to cure all, especially, the conventionally incurable diseases as quickly as possible.
-We know that most of the medical interventions and drugs have their inseparable hazards in the form of side-effects and/or long term toxicity.
-Therefore, we should aim at formulating a health care delivery concept that does not depend on external or ‘allo’ assistance, but is able to regulate‘milieu interior‘ to promote inherent natural healing in each individual to overcome sickness and restore positive health and total wellness: body, mind & spirit.
+This model of healthcare should be able to cure all, especially, conventionally incurable diseases as quickly as possible.
+We know that most medical interventions and drugs have their inseparable hazards in the form of side effects and/or long-term toxicity.
+Therefore, we should aim at formulating a health care delivery concept that does not depend on external or ‘allo’ assistance but is able to regulate‘milieu interior‘ to promote inherent natural healing in each individual to overcome sickness and restore positive health and total wellness: body, mind & spirit.